 Special counsel Jack Smith issues revised indictment in Trump election case

-The reworked indictment keeps the same charges but addresses a Supreme Court decision that broadens presidential immunity.
+The reworked indictment keeps the same charges but addresses a US Supreme Court decision that broadens presidential immunity.

 Federal prosecutors accusing former United States President Donald Trump of election interference have released a newly revised indictment, in response to a recent Supreme Court ruling.

-Tuesday’s indictment narrows the focus of the case, trimming away interactions Trump had with the Department of Justice.
+Tuesday’s indictment narrows the focus of the case, trimming away interactions Trump had with the Department of Justice and zeroing in on his role as a political candidate.

 Keep readinglist of 3 items